runofshowco/DS/readme.md

 bash scripts/init.sh
 ```

-This script initializes the project environment.
+This script initializes the project environment and start the server.
 This command is only for the first time.

 ## 4. Run setup.sh (Optional)

 Run the `setup.sh` script to run the server and cronjob.
-It's included in init.sh as well, so, if you run init.sh, no need to run it.
+It's included in `init.sh` as well, so, if you run `init.sh`, no need to run it.
 However, when you restart the server or your computer, you should run this script.
 Ensure you're in the project base directory and execute:

 ```bash
 sudo -s